mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/workspaces/workspace-platform-services/index.md

 2. Is the platform service enabled in the Workspace Platform Services settings?
 3. Does the platform service support the version of Kubernetes running on the cluster?

-The following tables describe the list of platform services and cluster platform services that are federated on attachment, along with the versions of Kubernetes that they support.
+The following tables describe the list of platform services that are federated on attachment, along with the versions of Kubernetes that they support.
 If the cluster is running a version of Kubernetes that is not in the supported list, then the platform service will not be federated to that cluster.
 If the platform service description indicates `only federated on non-Konvoy clusters`, the platform service will not be installed into Konvoy clusters, since it is by default installed with Konvoy via [Kubernetes Base Addons](/dkp/konvoy/1.7/addons/).

 Currently, the monitoring stack is federated by default and the logging stack is not.